Javito

-Francisco Javier Peral Periane (born 4 November 1983), known as Javito, is a Spanish retired professional footballer.
+Francisco Javier Peral Periane (born 4 November 1983), known as Javito, is a Spanish former professional footballer who played as a winger.

 Club career

 Barcelona

 Born in Moraleja, Province of Cáceres, Extremadura, Javito joined FC Barcelona's youth system at the age of 17, signing from his local club.
 He made his professional debuts with their reserves, playing two seasons in Segunda División B and scoring a career-best ten goals in 29 games in his first.

 Javito made his official debut for the first team on 7 December 2004, in a UEFA Champions League group stage match against FC Shakhtar Donetsk, playing the first half of the 0–2 away loss.
 However, he was unable to become a regular member of the main squad partly due to a long period on the sidelines as a result of thrombosis.

 Aris

-Javito joined Aris Thessaloniki F.C. in the summer of 2006, being the first of several Spaniards that would move to the Greek club in the following years as a result of the solid relationships between agent Manel Ferrer – an Aris collaborator – and the Spanish transfer market.
-He immediately established himself in the side's starting XI, helping them to the fourth position in the Superleague just one year after promoting.
+Javito joined Aris in the summer of 2006, being the first of several Spaniards that would move to the Greek club in the following years as a result of the solid relationships between agent Manel Ferrer – an Aris collaborator – and the Spanish transfer market.
+He immediately established himself in the side's starting XI, helping them to the fourth position in the Super League just one year after promoting.

-In the 2007–08 playoffs, Javito netted twice in a 4–0 home win against AEK Athens FC.
+In the 2007–08 playoffs, Javito netted twice in a 4–0 home win against AEK Athens.
 Previously, on 4 October 2007, he scored in a 1–2 loss at Real Zaragoza as his team won 2–2 on aggregate and qualified to the group stages in the UEFA Cup.

 After his solid late performances for Aris, as his contract was due to expire, Javi signed for a further three years, earning an approximate annual wage of €180.000.
-He started the 2008–09 campaign in great individual form, and scored the winning goal against Olympiacos F.C. on 26 October 2008 (1–0), breaking the ten-year record of invincibility that their opponents held at the Kleanthis Vikelidis Stadium.
+He started the 2008–09 campaign in great individual form, and scored the winning goal against Olympiacos on 26 October 2008 (1–0), breaking the ten-year record of invincibility that their opponents held at the Kleanthis Vikelidis Stadium.

 On 16 September 2010, Javito scored the game's only goal at home against Europa League title holders Atlético Madrid, and also played the full 90 minutes in the second game at the Vicente Calderón Stadium (3–2 win) with the Greek eventually finishing second in the group stage at the expense of precisely the opposition.